instructor-ai/instructor/docs/examples/extracting_tables.md

 # Extracting Tables From Images

-This guide includes all necessary code snippets, explanations, and a practical example.

-## Introduction

 This post demonstrates how to use Python's type annotations and OpenAI's new vision model to extract tables from images and convert them into markdown format.
 This method is particularly useful for data analysis and automation tasks.

 ## Building the Custom Type for Markdown Tables